Scofferoff/static_bytes/README.md

 Relies on a set string [ in the file named "my_bits" ] to generate an identical final string every time.
 "my_bits_md5sum" must have an md5sum that matches "my_bits".> `$md5sum my_bits > my_bits_md5sum`

+Any file can be used as long as you follow the md5 criteria and filenames.
+Some odd behaviour may happen with none ascii data.

 Reads the parameters to select chunks of data from a set string.

 **Requires:** Node.js